My First Next.js Project... This Site!

 - No optimization: Images, scripts, and assets weren’t optimized automatically.

-- No scalability: Adding dynamic content (like blog posts) wasn’t practical.
+- No scalability: Adding content like blog posts wasn’t practical.

 - File-based routing (creating a new page is as simple as adding a new folder and nested 'page.jsx' file within /app)